-This page lists some of the larger projects that CAPPA was involved in, which have now completed.
+This page and its subpages list some of the larger projects that CAPPA was involved in, which have now completed.
 Some of them may still have active websites, but please bear in mind that these may no longer be maintained.

 |Funding Agency||EU FP7||Programme||Research for the Benefit of SMEs|